Jaocodigos/Pokedex/README.md

 # Pokedex
-Uma Pokedex usando Flask e consumindo os serviços da PokeAPI.
+An Pokedex demo, using Flask and consuming PokeAPI services.